International Moving Company License #: FMC 022380N

 Step 1: Securing Your Visa and Starting the Legal Process

 Your journey begins with legal status.
-Most people moving from Russia to the U.S. start by applying for a visa, and this can be a complex, often emotional step.
-Whether you’re coming on a family-sponsored visa, a work visa, or through investment or education, the paperwork, interviews, and waiting periods can feel overwhelming.
+Most people moving from Russia to the U.S. start by applying for a visa, and this can be a complex, often time-consuming step.
+Whether you are coming on a family-sponsored visa, a work visa, or through investment or education, the paperwork, interviews, and waiting periods require careful organization.

-We’ve seen clients experience delays because of missing documents or translation issues, so it’s essential to stay organized and be proactive.
-Often, families begin their visa journey years before they ever start packing their belongings.
-Having a clear understanding of your visa category, timelines, and documentation requirements will help you avoid surprises.
+Missing documents or translation issues are among the most common causes of delays.
+Families often begin the visa process years before they start packing their belongings.
+Having a clear understanding of your visa category, timelines, and documentation requirements will help you avoid preventable setbacks.
+Working with an experienced immigration attorney is strongly recommended.

 Step 2: Choosing Your U.S. Destination

-Where you choose to live in the United States will shape your experience more than almost any other decision.
-Some of our clients move to Florida for the weather and strong Russian-speaking communities.
-Others choose North Carolina for its quieter neighborhoods and good schools.
-Many new immigrants still land in New York, where Brighton Beach offers a built-in cultural network.
-And the tech-savvy often head to California.
+Where you settle in the United States will shape your experience more than almost any other decision.
+Florida is a common destination for Russian-speaking families due to the climate and established Russian-speaking communities.
+North Carolina attracts those looking for quieter neighborhoods and good school districts.
+New York, particularly Brighton Beach, offers a well-established cultural network for new arrivals.
+California draws those in technology and entrepreneurship.

-Step 4: Prepare for U.S. Customs and Immigration
+Step 4: U.S. Customs Requirements for Household Goods

 • CBP Form 3299 (Declaration for Free Entry of Unaccompanied Articles)